 Although there are no hypoallergenic cat breeds, the Russian Blue can be better tolerated because they produce less Fel d1 than other breeds of cat.

-Although most of the Russian Blue’s early history is unknown, it is believed that British sailors who worked onboard merchant vessels would bring blue cats to England in their travels from the shore of the White Sea, Arkhangelsk, therefore in earlier days they were called Archangel Cat.
+The early history is unknown, but it is believed that the Russian Blue breed descended from the cats kept by the Russian Czars.
+British sailors who worked onboard merchant vessels brought blue cats to England from the shore of the White Sea, Arkhangelsk.
+Arkhangelsk translates to Archangel, which is the original name for the breed.

-The Russian is an exquisite looking cat with a plush double coat shimmering with silver highlights, their sleek appearance, and mischievous emerald green eyes.
+The Russian Blue is an exquisite looking cat with a plush double coat shimmering blue coat, along with silver highlights and vivid green eyes.

-Medium in size and well-muscled.
+The Russian Blue is a fine-boned cat of moderate size with a well-muscled.
 The legs are long and slender with oval paws.
 Long, slender legs with oval paws.